Dahesor/Actionbar-Mixer-for-Minecraft/README.md

 All text segments is stored in storage `dah:actbar` under key `data`.

-It is a list, and each of its element represents a player.
+It is a list, and each of its elements represents a player.
 You may execute `function dah.actbar_mixer:z_private/uid/get` as a player, which will reorder the list so that this player is the first entry of the list.

-You may then directly changing `data[0].separator` which is this player's separator, or `data[0].content` which is list containing all segment objects.
+You may then directly changing `data[0].separator` which is this player's separator, or `data[0].content` which is a list containing all segment objects.

 ## Mcdoc File

 A mcdoc folder is provided with the data pack.
 Moving the mcdoc to the root of your own workspace, [Spyglass](https://github.com/SpyglassMC/Spyglass) (Datapack Helper Plus) with version 4.0+ will provided you with auto completion of the custom NBT storage used in the pack.

 ## Misc